LLC Formation in Texas

 (8) executed deeds and bills of sale conveying assets into the company.

-These are the minimum documents necessary to get an LLC properly established for purposes of asset protection.
-Anything less than this is incomplete and insufficient, both legally and practically.
+These are the minimum documents necessary to get an LLC properly established for purposes of real estate investment and asset protection.

 Company documents should be organized and kept in a company book with labeled tabs.
 These books are heavier-duty looseleaf notebooks produced by printing companies which also include membership certificates and a company seal (decorative effect only in Texas).
 A lawyer will insert custom-prepared documents (company agreement, organizational meeting, etc.) into the LLC book and then present the package to the client.